We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Biological hazards include bacteria, viruses, fungi, and other living organisms that can cause acute and chronic infections by entering the body either directly or through breaks in the skin.

-Viruses, bacteria, and fungi
+Enlarged picture of viruses, bacteria, and fungi

 Viruses, bacteria, and fungi can be biohazards.